VapiAI/cli/README.md

 - 🚀 **Framework Support** - React, Vue, Angular, Next.js, Node.js, Python, Go, and more
 - 📦 **SDK Installation** - Automatic SDK setup for your project type
 - 🎨 **Code Generation** - Generate components, hooks, and examples
+- ⬆️ **Auto-Updates** - Keep your CLI up-to-date with the latest features

 ## Installation